Prepare the necessary information and documents for your application

-Writing for a lay reader means: not assuming any background knowledge about your subject area; spelling out in the clearest terms your academic objectives in undertaking the course and explaining any technical or specialist terms.
+Applicants will need to answer the question “What is the objective of your study?” as part of the application form.
+Answers should be written for a lay reader, which means: not assuming any background knowledge about your subject area; spelling out in the clearest terms your academic objectives in undertaking the course; and explaining any technical or specialist terms.

 Tips on choosing a referee